Neal: Troubling case of Jon Gruden is yet another reminder of NFL’s broken power structure

 If the league wants to eradicate Neanderthal thinking like Gruden's, start at the top.
 The more people of color and women in power within the NFL hierarchy, the more the good ol' boy network is put on notice.
 Add diverse talent, NFL owners, if you truly want to create the type of progressive culture you are seeking.

 Gruden felt comfortable enough on an e-mail string that included former Washington executive — and old friend — Bruce Allen that he was able to reveal his true character.
-From 2011 to 2018, while he was an ESPN analyst, Gruden made offensive remarks about Black people, gay people, women and NFL commissioner Roger Goodell while also distributing pornographic material.
-This led to Gruden resigning as head coach of the Las Vegas Raiders on Monday.
+From 2011 to 2018, while he was an ESPN analyst, Gruden made offensive remarks about Black people, gay people, women and NFL Commissioner Roger Goodell while also distributing pornographic material.
+This led to Gruden resigning as Las Vegas Raiders coach on Monday.
 In a statement, Gruden said he didn't want to be a distraction and didn't mean to hurt anyone.

 Well, Gruden has become a distraction for the entire league.
 These e-mails are among 650,000 that have been reviewed during an investigation of the toxic workplace environment within the Washington Football Team under owner Dan Snyder.
 It would behoove a league yearning for fairness and equality to be transparent here and release the report.
 What's included in some of those other e-mails?
 Are there more Grudens out there?